garylirocks/quickrefs/azure-storage.markdown

 - Supports copying an entire account (Blob service only) to another account;
 - Supports hierarchical containers;
 - Authentication:
-  - Append an SAS token to endpoint URL
+  - With Entra ID (user, managed identity, service principal), you need **data level permissions** (like Blob Data Contributor, etc), see [here](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-authorize-azure-active-directory)
-  - Or you can use user, managed identity, service principal for authentication, see https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-authorize-azure-active-directory
+  - Append an SAS token to every endpoint URL
 - Supports wildcard patterns in a path, `--include`, `--exclude` flags;
 - Use `--include-after` to only include files changed after a specific date/time;